 Training Materials for Housing Quality Standards (HQS) Inspections

-HQS is a set of HUD-formulated minimum standards of quality and safety for rental units and is used by all Section 8 and Shelter Plus Care programs; DMH Housing also uses HQS in the Rental Assistance Program (RAP).
-Five of the six members of the DMH Housing Unit staff are certified Housing Quality Standards (HQS) inspectors.
+HQS is a set of HUD-formulated minimum standards of quality and safety for rental units and is used by all Section 8 and Permanent Supportive Housing programs.
 In 2008, DMH Housing put together a package of HQS-based training materials for housing inspectors, which are available below.

 Any agency that must inspect rental properties for safety and quality may use these materials.
 Please note that these documents do not constitute an official HQS certification for anyone using them--they just cover the basics of HQS.
 Certification normally involves four full days of training and a comprehensive examination, and is periodically available from Public Housing Authorities or other entities that administer Section 8 programs.

 - A Good Place to Live

 - This HUD document provides a narrative summary and explanation of HQS standards for all areas of a rental unit.
 It includes drawings of rooms in a typical unit showing the areas on which to focus an inspection.